ARM-software/AVH/DoxyGen/overview/src/main.md

   - **Arm Virutal Hardware Targets** are precise [**simulation models**](https://en.wikipedia.org/wiki/Simulation) of Cortex-M device sub-systems and are designed for complex software verification and testing.
 It allows [**simulation-based test automation**](https://en.wikipedia.org/wiki/Test_automation) of various software workloads, including unit tests, integration tests, and fault injection.

-  - **Arm Virtual Hardware Services** provide a cloud-native infra-structure for software test and validation.
-These \prj_name services can be integrated into various **CI/CD** and **MLOps** environments that range from GitHub to on-premise IT infrastructure.
-The Arm Virtual Hardware services will be available via the AWS Marketplace (and later also via other Cloud Service providers).
+  - **Arm Virtual Hardware Services** provide a cloud-native infrastructure for software test and validation.
+These services can be integrated into various **CI/CD** and **MLOps** environments that range from GitHub to on-premise IT infrastructure.
+The Arm Virtual Hardware services are available via the AWS Marketplace (and later also via other Cloud Service providers).

   - **Arm Virtual Hardware Developer Resources** gives you access to interface drivers that map to virtual targets and physical hardware along with Python scripts for I/O simulation.
 The documentation explains how to integrate Arm Virtual Hardware Targets into typical **CI/CD** environments.
 Usage examples show typical usage cases and range from audio processing, ML algorithm testing, up to IoT applications that interface to Cloud Service providers.